 Andrew Screen (MA/MI TESOL 2011): "Rubrics as Teaching Tools: Clarifying Expectations and Improving Outcomes".
 Co-presenters: Heather Gregg-Zitlau and Stephanie Gallop.
 Thursday, March 29.

-Kinza Cooper (MA TESOL student): "The Impact of Team Teaching on One ELF Learner's Beliefs".
+Kinza Cooper (MA TESOL student): "The Impact of Team Teaching on One EFL Learner's Beliefs".
 Presentation at 2018 Doctoral Research Forum & Master's Student Forums.
 Tuesday, March 27.

 Dr. Polina Vinogradova: